-In this subsection, we investigate the pairwise kSZ observable and its components --- pairwise velocity and optical depth.
-The measurement pipeline of pairwise kSZ and pairwise velocity is the updated version of \verb|iskay|\footnote{\href{https://github.com/patogallardo/iskay}{https://github.com/patogallardo/iskay}}\,(\citealt{Gallardo2019OptimizingTelescope}; Gallardo 2025, in prep.).
-This tool has been utilized to analyze pairwise kSZ on ACT data\,\citep{Calafut2021TheGalaxies}.
-It can measure aperture photometry on the kSZ maps, and measure pairwise kSZ by the estimator of \citet{Ferreira1999Streaming},
+In this subsection, we investigate the pairwise kSZ observable and its components: pairwise velocity and optical depth.
+The measurement pipeline of pairwise kSZ effect and pairwise velocity is the updated version of \verb|iskay|\footnote{\href{https://github.com/patogallardo/iskay}{https://github.com/patogallardo/iskay}}\,\citep{Gallardo2019OptimizingTelescope, Gallardo2025}.
+This tool has been utilized to analyze the pairwise kSZ effect on ACT data\,\citep{Calafut2021TheGalaxies}.
+It can measure aperture photometry on the kSZ maps and measure the pairwise kSZ effect by the estimator of \citet{Ferreira1999Streaming},

 where $\delta T_i$ is the kSZ temperature decrement for cluster $i$.
-Each cluster pair is separated by a comoving distance $r=|\mathbf{r}_{ij}|=|\mathbf{r}_i-\mathbf{r}_j|$, and $c_{ij}$ is the geometry weighting regarding how the pair is aligned with the line-of-sight.
-In other words, $c_{ij}=cos\,\alpha$, where $\alpha$ is the angle between the pairs and the line-of-sight.
-The uncertainties for pairwise kSZ profiles are estimated by Bootstrapping the halo catalog 1000 times.
+Each cluster pair is separated by a comoving distance of $r=|\mathbf{r}_{ij}|=|\mathbf{r}_i-\mathbf{r}_j|$, and $c_{ij}$ is the geometry weighting regarding how the pair is aligned with the line of sight.
+In other words, $c_{ij}=\mathrm{cos}\,\alpha$, where $\alpha$ is the angle between the pairs and the line of sight.
+The uncertainties for pairwise kSZ profiles were estimated by bootstrapping the halo catalog 1000 times.

-The aperture photometry measures the average temperature $T_{AP}$ within a radius $R_\theta$ and subtracts the average temperature from an outer annulus at $\sqrt{2}R_\theta$.
-We use apertures of radius $R_\theta=$2.1 and 2.7 arcmin, motivated by the size of the lightcone halos with $\mathrm{log}\,M_{200m} \geq 13.40\,h^{-1}\mathrm{M_{\odot}}$ (corresponding to $\lambda\geq5$ in DES-Y1).
+The aperture photometry measures the average temperature, $T_{AP,}$ within a radius of $R_\theta$ and subtracts the average temperature from an outer annulus at $\sqrt{2}R_\theta$.
+We used apertures of radius $R_\theta=$2.1 and 2.7 arcmin, motivated by the size of the light-cone halos with $\mathrm{log}\,M_{200m} \geq 13.40\,h^{-1}\mathrm{M_{\odot}}$ (corresponding to $\lambda\geq5$ in DES-Y1).
 The median $R_{200m}$ for these halos at z=$0.2-0.6$ is 2.52 arcmin.
-For Legacy Survey \texttt{eROMaPPer} clusters with $\lambda\geq3.95$\,(which corresponds to $\lambda\geq5$ of DES-Y1, see \citet{Kluge2024TheSurvey}) at z=$0.01-1.0$, median $R_{\lambda}$ is 2.19 arcmin.
+For Legacy Survey \texttt{eROMaPPer} clusters with $\lambda\geq3.95$\,(which corresponds to $\lambda\geq5$ of DES-Y1, see \citet{Kluge2024TheSurvey}) at z=$0.01-1.0$, the median $R_{\lambda}$ is 2.19 arcmin.
 These sizes are also comparable to values used in previous studies based on luminous red galaxies\,\citep{Calafut2021TheGalaxies}.

 In typical pairwise kSZ measurements, a correction is applied to aperture photometry to remove potential redshift-dependent contamination from the foreground or large-scale motion\,\citep{Hand2012EvidenceEffect}.
 This correction subtracts a Gaussian-smoothed average $\bar{T}_{AP}$ from fine redshift bins: